Sunni02/MPH_vesc_g30_dash/README.md

 <span style="color:rgb(97, 189, 109);">Green </span>to RX (Button) \
 revised 470R resistor between 3.3v and RX and a small capacitor on 3.3v+GND

+the capacitor deals with votage spikes from the vesc

+supposedly ( the resistor is supposed to reduce the short that occurs when pressing the button on the dash. (thats how ninebot designed that))

 ![image](https://github.com/user-attachments/assets/2fabf637-1208-42c0-b92d-d7dedeaddf67)